Prusa i3

-The Prusa i3 is a family of fused deposition modeling 3D printers, manufactured by Czech company Prusa Research under the trademarked name Original Prusa i3.
-Part of the RepRap project, Prusa i3 printers were named the most used 3D printer in the world.
+The Prusa i3 is a family of fused filament fabrication 3D printers, manufactured by Czech company Prusa Research under the trademarked name Original Prusa i3.
+Part of the RepRap project, Prusa i3 printers were called the most used 3D printer in the world in 2016.
 The first Prusa i3 was designed by Josef Průša in 2012, and was released as a commercial kit product in 2015.
-The latest model (MK3S+, as of November 2020) is available in both kit and factory assembled versions.
-The Prusa i3's comparable low cost and ease of construction and modification has made it popular in education and with hobbyists and professionals, with the printer receiving several awards as a result.
-The i3 series is released under an open source license, as such there have been variants of the printer produced by companies and individuals worldwide.
+The latest model (Prusa MK4S on sale as of August 2024) is available in both kit and factory assembled versions.
+The Prusa i3's comparable low cost and ease of construction and modification made it popular in education and with hobbyists and professionals, with the Prusa i3 model MK2 printer receiving several awards in 2016.

+The i3 series is released under an open source license, which has led to many other companies and individuals producing variants and clones of the design.
+The i3 moniker refers to the printer being the third iteration of the design.
+It was used up until the Prusa i3 MK3 and its variants but was dropped from the model, Prusa MK4.

 Models

 RepRap Mendel

 First conceived in 2009, RepRap Mendel 3D printers were designed to be assembled from 3D printed parts and commonly available off-the-shelf components (referred to as "vitamins," as they cannot be produced by the printer itself).
 These parts include threaded rods, leadscrews, smooth rods and bearings, screws, nuts, stepper motors, control circuit boards, and a "hot end" to melt and place thermoplastic materials.
-A Cartesian mechanism with a movable flat bed and tool motion on two horizontal and two vertical rods permit placement of material anywhere in a cubic volume; this design has continued throughout development of the i3 series.
+A Cartesian mechanism permits placement of material anywhere in a cubic volume; this design has continued throughout development of the i3 series.
+The flat "print bed" (the surface on which parts are printed) is movable in one axis (Y), while two horizontal and two vertical rods permit tool motion in two axes, designated X and Z respectively.

 Prusa Mendel

-Josef Průša, a core developer of the RepRap project who had previously developed a PCB heated "bed" on which parts are printed, adapted and simplified the RepRap Mendel design, reducing the time to print 3D plastic parts from 20 to 10 hours, and including 3D printed bushings in place of regular bearings.
+Josef Průša was a core developer of the RepRap project who had previously developed a PCB heated "print bed".
+He adapted and simplified the RepRap Mendel design, reducing the time to print 3D plastic parts from 20 to 10 hours, changing to the use of two Z-axis motors to simplify the frame, and including 3D printed bushings in place of regular bearings.
 First announced in September 2010, the printer was dubbed Prusa Mendel by Průša himself.
 According to the RepRap wiki, "Prusa Mendel is the Ford Model T of 3D printers."